igor11191708/d3-network-service/README.md

 There are four methods are available currently  GET, POST, PUT, DELETE

 ### Parameters
-Pass a [String: CustomStringConvertible] dictionary to the params parameter that avalable for GET, POST, PUT requests
+Pass a [String: CustomStringConvertible] dictionary to the parameter that avalable for GET, POST, PUT requests

 ### Read